monograph-prototypes/guidelines-for-drafting-manuscripts/01_general.md

 Highlighting in text: i.e. italics

-Uniform spelling: Abbreviations (i.e. fig., tab.), foreign words etc.
+Uniform spelling: abbreviations (i.e. fig., tab.), foreign words etc.

 :::{important}
 Please use a metric system such as the International System of Units (SI).
 For compound units, Unicode symbols must be used.